 The new rules have an impact on the issuance of new visas for travelers from these countries.
 At check-in, the decision about whether to accept a passenger or not on an airline lies with the US authorities.
 A full refund is permitted in the event that a traveler's visa is rejected as a result of this travel ban.

 From 18 October 2017 the US will limit entry to the US for foreign nationals from the following countries.
 If you have any questions regarding your visa, please contact the US Embassy in your country.

 The new rules will have an impact on the issuance of new visas for travelers from these countries.
 At check-in, the decision about whether to accept a traveler or not on an airline lies with the US authorities.
 A full refund is permitted in the event that a traveler’s visa is rejected as a result of this travel ban.

 All French airports except Charles de Gaulle (CDG) and Orly (ORY) have border controls for Schengen arrivals and departures.

-All passengers must present a valid National ID card or valid Passport when arriving or departing from France.
-Passengers inhibited to present a valid National ID card or valid Passport will be refused entry to France.
+All travelers must present a valid national ID card or valid passport when arriving or departing from France.
+Travelers who cannot present a valid national ID card or valid passport will be refused entry to France.